Jooyoung

 Kim Joo-young (Korean: 김주영; born March 9, 1991), better known as Jooyoung, is a South Korean singer-songwriter.
-He debuted in 2010 has released several singles and two extended plays, From Me To You (2012) and Fountain (2018).
+He debuted in 2010 and has released several singles and two extended plays, From Me To You (2012) and Fountain (2018).

 Career

 Prior to his debut under RealCollabo, Jooyoung and his schoolmate Shin Dong-woo (who later debuted as B1A4's CNU) created a J&D duo for 2009 Chinchin Youth Song Festival.
 They had a band named 갭골 (Gapgol), and Jooyoung's nickname was 갭주 (Gapjoo).

 RealCollabo days (2010–2013)

-Jooyoung was first introduced to public through a cover of George Benson's Nothing's Gonna Change My Love for You uploaded on October 11, 2010, on RealCollabo's YouTube channel as RealCollabo's 2nd artist.
-A month later he released another cover of Jeremy Passion's Well Done.
+Jooyoung was first introduced to public through a cover of George Benson's Nothing's Gonna Change My Love for You uploaded on October 11, 2010, on RealCollabo's YouTube channel as RealCollabo's second artist.
+A month later he released another cover of Jeremy Passion's "Well Done".
 He finally debuted on December 7 with digital single "그대와 같아 (Same as You)".

-On December 11, 2012, he released his first mini album "From Me to You" with self composed song "네게 난" as title track, which also marked his debut as songwriter.
+On December 11, 2012, he released his first mini album "From Me to You" with self-composed song "네게 난" as the title track, which also marked his debut as a songwriter.

 RealCollabo held its 'RealCollabo Live' concert, 'Siaena & Jooyoung RealCollabo Live 001' on January 18, 2013, at Hongdae V Hall.
 After this, he started guesting at other singers' showcases and concerts.